Gammadov/flutter_intense/README.md

-Dart code from intense_it lessons.
+Dart codes from intense_it lessons.